monkeytypegame/monkeytype/CONTRIBUTING.md

 ### Prerequisites

-While most contributions don't require that you install dependencies, there are a few minimum requirements you will need to meet to be able to run the project (this is useful and almost always necessary for tasks like creating features and fixing bugs; running the project is also useful if you are contributing a theme and want to view it on the site before you contribute it).
+While most contributions don't require that you install dependencies, there are a few tools you will need to meet to be able to run the project (this is useful and almost always necessary for tasks like creating features and fixing bugs; running the project is also useful if you are contributing a theme and want to view it on the site before you contribute it).
 You will need a computer with a stable internet connection, a text editor, Git, Firebase, and NodeJS with a version < 14.

 #### Text Editor

 If you are not a developer and wish to contribute themes, new languages, or quotes, having a text editor will make contributions _much_ easier.
-A popular and relatively lightweight editor that we recommend is [Visual Studio Code](https://code.visualstudio.com/) or VS Code.
-It is free and open-source from Microsoft.
-Simply run the installer and follow the prompts.
-Once you have VS Code installed, you are ready to start contributing.
+A popular choice we recommend is [Visual Studio Code](https://code.visualstudio.com/).

 #### Git